zalando-stups/play-swagger/README.md

 Swagger's `array` is used to define properties that hold sets or lists of model values—possibly of a primitive type, but complex element types are also allowed.
 Depending on the place where the array definition appears, Swagger array can be mapped to one of two Scala types, parametrised for the element type that it contains:
-- if an array only defined inline as a part of the response definition, it is defined as a `Seq` type
+- if an array only defined inline as a part of the response definition, it is translated to a `Seq` type
-- otherwise (array appears in the parameter definition or in the `definitions` part of the specification) it is defined as am `de.zalando.play.controllers.ArrayWrapper`
+- otherwise (array appears in the parameter definition or in the `definitions` part of the specification) it is defined as a `de.zalando.play.controllers.ArrayWrapper`

 For example, in the snippet below, an `Activity` object definition is referred to as an item element in the `messages` property of `type: array` of the containing object definition `Example`.